yussypu/database/DECISIONS.md

 ```rust
 slope * (key as f64) + intercept
 ```
 where `intercept = start_pos - slope * key_start`.
-For keys near the upper end of u64 range, `slope * key` and `intercept` are large near-cancelling values whose addition loses precision in the f64 mantissa (53 bits).
-This caused predicted positions to drift outside the epsilon bound, which forced `sstable.rs::find_block_for_key` to "expand by 1 for safety" — masking the real issue.
+For keys near the upper end of u64 range, `slope * key` and `intercept` are large near cancelling values whose addition loses precision in the f64 mantissa (53 bits).
+This caused predicted positions to drift outside the epsilon bound, which forced `sstable.rs::find_block_for_key` to expand by 1 for safety, masking the real issue.

 **Decision:**
 Rewrite Segment to store `{key_start, start_pos, slope}` and predict via: